Freakpower @ 100 Cub, London, April '22, (c) Rupert Cheek

 We are committed to active listening, advocating, educating, and supporting people.

 We recommend or provide help for people struggling with their mental health.

 We want to approach and challenge any stigma attached to mental health

 "Always remember that the reason that you initially started working was that there was something inside yourself you felt that if you could manifest it in someway, you would understand more about yourself and how you co-exist with the rest of society."
 (Bowie)

 'Being in bands & choirs made me feel valued.
 Music ensembles are welcoming places.
 People need to feel valued and part of something authentic, meaningful, and purposeful.
 Music ensembles provide this, and more.
 Being in an ensemble teaches you to think about, & value, those around you.
 The magic of collaborative creativity is manifested through friendship.
 Just as music strengthens our neural pathways, it also strengthens our connection pathways.
 When you make, rehearse, and perform music with others, you bond beyond the norm.
 You bond for life.
 Music bonds us.
 The Arts is where we finds our voice, where we realise that our unconventional thinking makes sense, where we discover that we're not alone, where we come out of our shell; where we find ourselves.’
 [Adapted from tweets @VFleischfresser]

-Artists have long struggled to access to affordable arts education / funding / performance opportunities; through social entrepreneurship, we can change that.
+Artists have long struggled to access to affordable arts education / funding and suitable performance opportunities to keep them going; through social entrepreneurship, we can change that.
 In the future, Cheeky Space will be the physical home of all things Cheeky.

 Join a human-focused social enterprise, apply your skills & develop your experience in the arts, business / startups, education, events/festivals, funding, digital marketing / social media, social enterprise, non-profits or legal, Please email email@example.com and tell me about you.

 With your help, CheekyFest will re-embolden the arts around the world!